 Creating in Times of Uprising

-2020 has brought about unprecedented times with the COVID-19 global pandemic, Black Lives Matter uprisings, and racial justice protests.
+The year 2020 brought unprecedented times with the COVID-19 global pandemic, Black Lives Matter uprisings, and racial justice protests.
 As a national arts activism and cultural strategy organization, it became strikingly clear that we needed to invest, support, and strengthen BIPOC artist power in the Midwest.
-In May 2020, the murder of George Floyd in Minneapolis impacted many across the Midwest, US, and worldwide.
-This year, The Center for Culture Power partnered with the Midwest Culture Lab to provide online artist incubation and community building space, offering more than six digital workshops with incredible partners such as Studio Pathways, artist Monica Trinidad, and poet Aja Monet.
+In May 2020, the murder of George Floyd in Minneapolis impacted many across the Midwest, US, and the world.
+This year, The Center for Cultural Power partnered with the Midwest Culture Lab to provide online artist incubation and community building space, offering more than six digital workshops with incredible partners such as Studio Pathways, artist Monica Trinidad, and poet Aja Monet.

 What does it really take to create meaningful cultural strategy directly with artists?
 We were intentional about co-creating an online convening with cultural organizers from Ohio, Chicago, and Milwaukee for 35 artists to shape the offerings of our digital sessions.
 The main goal of our partnership was to align across three different organizations to:

 1) Uplift narratives and stories of young people of color in the Midwest,